tjvananne/technical-field-guide/README.md

 - R >> apply family functions
 - R >> tranforming all values in a dataframe that fit a certain data type (isolate all numeric columns)
 - R >> dplyr standard evals vs non standard evals examples (maybe with functions as well)
+- Alexa >> Cutiemails deep dive (might not be exactly best practice, but is a good example of dynamodb interaction)